 Sea Salt Spray: The Pros and Cons

-The biggest style trend to emerge in 2020 is that everything is loose and flowing, and this has continued into 2021.
+The biggest style trend to emerge in the 2020s is that everything is loose and flowing.
 Shirts have gotten bigger and boxier, denim has gone back to more relaxed cuts, and pleated trousers are no longer reserved for film noir and your Grandpa Joe.

 Hanging ten on a longboard in Malibu?
 That’s timeless cool.
 And looking like you just spent the day hot-dogging in the surf with the light offshore winds blowing your hair into messy windswept perfection is equally as timeless (and cool).